WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: Introduction

-Despite these advances, accurate wildfire detection in satellite imagery remains challenging due to lower spatial resolution, atmospheric interference, cloud cover, and visually ambiguous backgrounds.
-Moreover, most existing methods focus primarily on visual detection or classification and provide limited higher-level interpretation or risk assessment.
-To address these limitations, we introduce \textit{WildfireVLM}, an AI-driven framework for satellite-based wildfire and smoke detection with integrated risk reasoning.
-WildfireVLM combines YOLO-based object detection with vision-language models (VLMs) to generate contextual risk assessments, heatmaps, and actionable recommendations, moving beyond detection toward comprehensive decision support for disaster management.
+Despite these advances, accurate wildfire detection in satellite imagery remains challenging due to lower spatial resolution, atmospheric interference, cloud cover, and visually ambiguous backgrounds.\cite{negash2025review} Moreover, most existing methods focus primarily on visual detection or classification and provide limited higher-level interpretation or risk assessment.
+To address these limitations, we introduce \textit{WildfireVLM}, an AI-driven framework for satellite-based wildfire and smoke detection with integrated risk reasoning.\cite{jin2025smoke,fernandes2022automatic} WildfireVLM combines YOLO-based object detection with vision-language models (VLMs) to generate contextual risk assessments, heatmaps, and actionable recommendations, moving beyond detection toward comprehensive decision support for disaster management.
+Unlike WildfireGPT~\cite{xie2024wildfiregpt}, which employs a text-only LLM agent with retrieval augmentation, WildfireVLM integrates visual object detection outputs with multimodal language models for end-to-end satellite-based risk assessment.